 A considerable quantum of quality seeds are being distributed through licensed seed selling points.
 The labeled seeds distribution is dominating.
 Under these circumstances, ensuring the quality of the seed lots before its usage by the farming community is very much essential.
 The quality of such seed lots can be ensured only by testing these seed lots in the Seed Testing Laboratories for its seed standards.
 The seed testing of these seed lots which are not covered under the preview of Seed Certification and that are covered to some extent under seed quality control program can be ensured only by inculcating the practice of sending service samples by seed producers, seed dealers and farmers for testing to Seed Testing Laboratory.
 In the present scenario, where Seed Testing Laboratory is not available in the district, the seed producers, seed dealers and farmers find it very difficult to send the seed samples for analysis.
-Hence, facilitating the seed producers, seed dealers and farmers by establishing Seed Testing Laboratory is proposed to be established in Dindugul district.
+Hence, facilitating the seed producers, seed dealers and farmers by establishing Seed Testing Laboratory in the district will be of much use.
+Accordingly, a Seed Testing Laboratory is proposed to be established in Dindugul district.